 Diagnostic Retinal Tests

-During your appointment, the eye doctor will examine your eyes and perform the tests listed below.
+During your appointment, our Raleigh eye doctor will examine your eyes and perform the tests listed below.

 - Indirect Ophthalmoscopy: Your doctor will wear a light attached to a headband while he holds a small lens that he will use to examine the internal structures of your eye and check the peripheral view of your retina.

 - Visual Field Test: You’ll be asked to focus on a point straight ahead of you, as the doctor displays flashes of light on a screen.
 You will be asked to press a button whenever you see a flash.
 The results will be recorded by computer and translate them into a virtual map of your visual field.
 This will show the doctor if you have any blind spots, an indicator of retinal disease.

 - Fundus Photography: The doctor will administer liquid drops in your eyes which will dilate your pupils so that they can’t constrict during this test.
 Then a camera mounted on a microscope will take pictures of the internal structures of your eye.
 As the images are captured, you’ll see a series of bright flashes of light.
 These pictures can document any abnormalities in your retina and can be used to monitor treatment.
 This test will last five to ten minutes.

 After Your Exam At Fusion Eye Care